vipulgupta2048/firedocs/Discover Firecamp/Project Management/Saving your first request.md

 # Saving your First Request

-Saving requests and files in Firecamp is quite intituive.
-Much like what would you see in your own computer.
+Saving requests and files in Firecamp is quite intuitive.
+Much like what you would see on your computer.
 This tutorial would help you work effectively with the projects in Firecamp and make sure that no data is lost.
-Saving requests in Firecamp is similar across apps, integrations and utilities.
+Saving requests in Firecamp is similar across apps, integrations, and utilities.
 Hence, we will be taking the example for running a sample request in the API app and saving that request into a project.

 ## Prerequisites
 - Creating your first project